gotdibbs/JavaScriptStyleGuide/README.md

 	});
 	```

-  - Use indentation when chaining
+  - Use indentation when chaining.

 	```javascript
 	// Bad